 By using the mouse and Alt or Option Button together, you can copy a layer.
 For this, you should click-hold the chosen layer from the Photoshop layer panel.
 After that, hold down the Option key on Mac or the Alt key in Windows, then drag the layer above or below to create a new copy of the layer.

 This method can be applied to your canvas too.
-To do this, along with the move tool option, choose the selected layer from your canvas.
+This time we will use a text layer to better show how to duplicate a layer directly on the canvas.
+To do this, use the move tool option, and choose the selected layer from your canvas.
 Then hold down the Option key from Mac or the Alt key from Windows.
 After that, hold the mouse’s left key to move the selected layer upward or backward.

 Other Easy Methods To Duplicate Layer In Photoshop CC

 There are more alternative ways to copy layers in Photoshop.
 If you know a few additional methods for copying layers, your workflow will become more flexible:

 This method is helpful if you don’t feel comfortable using keyboard shortcuts.
 To use this method choose your preferable layer from the Photoshop layer control pane.